The Formation Rate and Luminosity Function of Fast X-ray transients from Einstein probe: CONCLUSION AND DISCUSSION

 \item The formation rate of FXTs has been obtained, with results presented in the left panel of Figure \ref{rate}.
 When described by a single power law, the index is found to be $-0.21 \pm 0.59$.
 However, it appears that within the redshift range of $1 < z < 5$, the rate remains approximately constant.
-In contrast, for $z < 1$, there is a rapid decline that deviates from the typical star formation rate (SFR)\citep{Hopkins_2006}.
+In contrast, for $z < 1$, there is a rapid decline that deviates from the typical SFR\citep{Hopkins_2006}.
 This finding is consistent with the formation rate of LGRBs, which also shows an excess at low redshift \citep[e.g][]{2015ApJS..218...13Y,Petrosian_2015,10.1093/mnras/stz2155}.
-In right panel of Figure \ref{rate}, we present a comparative analysis of the formation rate of FXTs in relation to the observed SFR and the occurrence of GRBs.
+In the right panel of Figure \ref{rate}, we present a comparative analysis of the formation rate of FXTs in relation to the observed SFR and the occurrence of GRBs.
 It is important to note that all formation rates are normalized at a redshift of 1.
-Our findings indicate a significant correlation between the FXT formation rate and both the observed SFR and LGRBs for $z>1$.
-Conversely, for redshifts less than 1, the FXT formation rate shows a closer alignment with the incidence of GRBs and FRBs.
-Overall, the formation rate of FXTs is fundamentally distinct from that of short GRBs and FRBs.
+The FXT formation rate tracks the SFR and the LGRB rate at $z>1$.
+At $z<1$, however, it deviates from these trends and instead aligns with the rates of SGRBs and FRBs.
+This distinct evolutionary pattern indicates that the FXT population cannot be explained by a single progenitor model.